jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 The Greatest Expedition in History
 The Hauler
 The Indigo Tree
+The Last Stand of Expedition 33
 The Mask Keeper
+The Meadows
 The Monolith
 The Monolith Interior
 The Paintress // Aline Dessendre, Stricken by Grief